IBM/ibm-block-csi-driver/README.md

 **Important:** When configuring Linux multipath devices, verify that the `find_multipaths` parameter in the `multipath.conf` file is disabled.
 In RHEL 7.x, remove the`find_multipaths yes` string from the `multipath.conf` file.

 #### 3. Configure storage system connectivity
 3.1.
-Define the hostname of each Kubernetes node on the relevant storage systems with the valid WWPN or IQN of the node.
+Define the hostname of each Kubernetes node on the relevant storage systems with the valid WWPN (for Fibre Channel) or IQN (for iSCSI) of the node.

 3.2.
 For Fibre Channel, configure the relevant zoning from the storage to the host.